micahchoo/Downloads-Folder-Sorter/README.md

   -  Make sure that you have edited the folders dictionary to add or remove folders and their associated file extensions as needed.
   -  Make sure that you have saved the changes to the organize_files.py file before running the program.

+if you made it all the way here, i'm assuming you are looking for what is in the [basement](https://github.com/micahchoo/Downloads-Folder-Sorter/wiki/Fever-Dream-of-the-Folder-Sorter)